HMT Rohna: Monuments

 Members of Rohna's crew who were killed are commemorated in the Second World War section of the Merchant Navy War Memorial at Tower Hill in London.
 Her lascar seamen are commemorated in the Commonwealth War Graves Commission monuments at Chittagong and Mumbai.
 A monument to the US troops who were killed was unveiled at Fort Mitchell National Cemetery in Seale, Alabama in 1996.
 In 1962, the traffic median of the Esplanade in Bronx, New York, at the corner of Astor Avenue, was named in memory of Private Sidney Weissman, a local resident killed in the sinking of the Rohna.
-On 5/31/2021, a bridge in Gardner, Mass., was dedicated to honor US Cpl.
+On 31 May 2021, a bridge in Gardner, Massachusetts was dedicated to honor US Cpl.
 Lawrence Lukasevicius, a Gardner resident who was one of the soldiers killed while on the Rohna.

 Controversy

 In 1998 Dr James G. Bennett, who lost a brother in the sinking, published a book, The Rohna Disaster, through the self-publishing service Xlibris.
 In it he alleges that the heavy loss of life was due to the incompetence and cowardice of the Rohna's lascar crew and faulty safety procedures and equipment aboard.

 In 2002 the History Channel released an episode of its History Undercover series, The Rohna Disaster: WWII's Secret Tragedy, that was based on Bennett's book and repeated his allegations.
-Wartime reports by the lieutenant colonel in command of the US troops aboard, and by Rohna's second officer and other survivors, contradict aspects of Bennett's allegations.
+Wartime reports by the lieutenant colonel in command of the US troops aboard, and by Rohna's second officer and other survivors, contradict Bennett's allegations.